AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 <!-- Alexandru: hiding for now, please don't delete

 Resetting can be done via [Cloud Manager](#reset-the-rde-cloud-manager) or via the [command line](#reset-the-rde-command-line).
-Resetting takes a few minutes and all existing content and code will be deleted from the RDE.
+Resetting takes a few minutes and all existing content and code is deleted from the RDE.

 >[NOTE!]
 >